Gupta-Anubhav12/fortheloveofnifty/_posts/2020-05-13-2020-05-13-Trading-vs-Investing.md

 **Trading vs Investing** <br/>
 **snippet** Today we will define the fundamental differences between trading and investing.<br/>

-This often a general confusion and a public notion that trading and investment are similar terms.
+This is often a general confusion and a public notion that trading and investment are similar terms.
 But these have a lot more subtle differences. lets see this through a plot <br/>
 <img style="float:left; margin-right: 20px" src="https://i.postimg.cc/4dhBTx5j/Capture.jpg">